 Time of Day and Day of Week.
-NHTSA statistics show that time of day and day of week are important factors in auto vs. pedestrian accidents.
-In 2008, 38% of pedestrian vs. car fatalities involving drivers 16 years of age or younger occurred between 3 p.m. and 7 p.m.
-Meanwhile, 48% of all pedestrian car fatalities occurred on Friday, Saturday, and Sunday) between 6 and 11:59 p.m.
+NHTSA statistics show that time of day and day of the week are important factors in pedestrian-car accidents.
+In 2019, 26% of pedestrian fatalities occurred between 6 and 8:59 p.m.
+The highest number of pedestrian fatalities occur on weekend nights (Friday, Saturday, and Sunday) between 6 and 11:59 p.m.

-Most people think that because "pedestrians have the right of way," it follows that pedestrians can never be at fault for an auto vs. pedestrian accident.
+Most people think that because "pedestrians have the right of way," it follows that pedestrians are never at fault for traffic accidents.
 That's not true.
-From a legal standpoint, both drivers and pedestrians have a duty to exercise reasonable care on the roads and highways.
-A driver or pedestrian who fails to exercise such care will be considered negligent if their action (or inaction) causes a traffic accident.
+Both drivers and pedestrians have a duty to exercise reasonable care on the roads and highways.
+Drivers and pedestrians who violate ("breach") this duty of care are negligent if their actions (or inactions) cause a car accident.

-Some states adhere to a pure contributory negligence rule which prohibits a pedestrian from recovering damages from a driver if the pedestrian's negligence is found to have played any role in the accident (even a minor one).
+Some states follow a contributory negligence rule, which prevents a pedestrian from recovering damages from a driver if the pedestrian shares any amount of blame for the accident (even a minimal amount).

 Other states follow some version of a comparative negligence rule.
 In "pure comparative negligence" states, pedestrians can recover damages if they are partially at fault for an accident, but their compensation is reduced by their share of fault.
 (For example, a pedestrian who is 40% at fault for an accident will only be compensated for 60% of their damages).
 In "modified comparative negligence" states, injured pedestrians can recover damages if their percentage of fault was below a certain amount (usually 50% or 51%).